The rise of podcasting

-It was actually Dr Phil with his podcast show Phil In The Blanks who helped created a new segment of older podcast listeners.
+The Dr Phil Podcast, Phil In The Blanks, helped draw older people to podcasts.
 These new listeners are loyal to Dr Phil and and want to hear his podcast, so they dove in to podcasting for the first time.
-James notes that this is an example of how good content is driving new listeners, and how it’s different from the content existing on radio or TV.

 Podcasts are also leading a renaissance in scripted podcasts (audio dramas in the U.K.) which radio gave up on years ago, and which many younger people haven’t listened to ever before.

 James stresses that word of mouth is one of the best ways of discovering new podcasts, and how important it is for producers and host to encourage word of mouth.

 What makes a good podcast show and a podcast episode.
 James says it all comes down to a well-edited and well-crafted podcast episode, and also one that features audience participation.

 Enjoy The Communicate Influence Podcast?